Deep Learning on a Data Diet: Finding Important Examples Early in Training

 To address these challenges, we propose a scoring method that can be used to identify important and difficult examples early in training, and prune the training dataset without large sacrifices in test accuracy.
 We also investigate how different sub-populations of the training data identified by our score affect the loss surface and training dynamics of the model.

-Recent work on pruning data \citep{coleman2019selection,hwang2020data}, can be placed in the broader context of identifying coresets that allow training to approximately the same accuracy as would be possible with the original data \citep{har2007smaller,huggins2016coresets,campbell2018bayesian,tsang2005core,munteanu2018coresets}.
-These works attempt to identify examples that provably guarantee a small gap in training error on the full dataset.
-However, due to the nonconvex nature of deep learning, these techniques make conservative estimates that lead to weak theoretical guarantees and are less effective in practice.
+Recent work on pruning data \citep{coleman2019selection,hwang2020data}, can be placed in the broader context of identifying coresets---examples that provably guarantee a small gap in training error on the full dataset \citep{har2007smaller,huggins2016coresets,campbell2018bayesian,tsang2005core,munteanu2018coresets}.
+However, due to the nonconvex nature of deep learning, coreset techniques make conservative estimates that lead to weak theoretical guarantees and are less effective in practice.

-A very different approach was recently discovered by \citet{toneva2018empirical}.
-They track the number of times through training an example transitions from being correctly classified to misclassified, called a "forgetting event", and find that some examples are rarely forgotten, while others are forgotten repeatedly.
+A different approach recently proposed by \citet{toneva2018empirical} tracks the number of times through training an example transitions from being correctly classified to misclassified, called a "forgetting event", and find that some examples are rarely forgotten, while others are forgotten repeatedly.
 Empirically, they observed that training accuracy is not affected by the rarely forgotten training \samples and a large fraction of the \trainingdata can be removed without any impact on test accuracy.
 However, since this method relies on collecting forgetting statistics throughout training, the forgetting score is typically calculated in the middle of or at the end of training. \citet{toneva2018empirical} find that, in their example of a ResNet18 trained on CIFAR-10 for 200 epochs, the Spearman rank correlation between early and late scores is good after about 25 epochs and stabilizes after 75 epochs.